Skip to Main Content

 Copyright Guidelines for Digital Scanning

-The purpose of the Digital Scanning service is to provide Collier library users with a copy of the requested material for personal use.
+The purpose of the Digital Scanning service is to provide Collier library users with a copy of the requested material for personal use or for educational activities covered by Fair Use.

 If you are interested in acquiring a scan for course reserve purposes, please reach out to Margaret McGuire (mmcguire5@una.edu)